NdagiStanley/django_girls_complete/README.md

 ## Differences

-Expressing my authorial rights, some things are a bit different from the tutorial:
+Expressing my creative license, some things are a bit different from the tutorial:

 - A `Log in` and `Log out` links on the page header
 - A `Back` link within the *blog-detail* and *blog-edit* pages